 To get the best coverage of topical rectal therapies, it is best to lie down on your left side.
-As you will see from the accompanying diagrams, the human anatomy is not symmetrical and the way the organs lay when on the left side makes for better medication administration.
+As you will see from the accompanying diagrams, the human anatomy is not symmetrical and the way the organs lay when on the left side makes for better www.badgut.org © GI Society 5 medication administration.
 Talk with your pharmacist for more information to help with proper use and administration of rectal therapies.